ChakriCherukuri/mlviz/README.md

 # mlviz
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ChakriCherukuri/mlviz/master?urlpath=Index.ipynb)

-This repo is an assortment of notebooks containing machine learning algorithms/models which I present at conferences and webinars.
+Notebooks containing theoretical and applied machine learning algorithms/models.
 All the examples are built using widget libraries ([ipywidgets](https://ipywidgets.readthedocs.io/en/latest/examples/Widget%20List.html), [bqplot](https://bqplot.readthedocs.io/en/latest/) and [voila](https://github.com/voila-dashboards/voila)) running in the Jupyter notebook.
-The notebooks can be run by setting up the environment (see below) and starting the notebook server.
+The notebooks can be run by setting up the conda environment (see below) and starting the notebook server.
 The notebooks can be also be run as codeless dashboards using voila (see below).

 ## Environment Setup (for running the notebooks)
 If you have [miniconda](https://docs.conda.io/en/latest/miniconda.html) distribution, then do the following steps to start the jupyter notebook: